 Rachyl has served as the lead on several multi-national research projects, helped hospital and health care systems to improve their provider-patient communication, implemented organizational change and trainings on communication best practices and published more than 13 articles in peer-reviewed journals.
 Her dissertation focused on training healthcare staff to better communicate with aggressive patients to prevent violence and improve patient care.
 Rachyl also serves as an executive officer for the International Association of Language and Social Psychology and the International Communication Association.

 Billy is serving in different professional organizations.
-He is an Executive Committee Member of the Hong Kong Physiotherapy Association, Associate Editor of Hong Kong Physiotherapy Journal, the General Secretary of Hong Kong Ergonomics Society, a Specialist of Hong Kong Council for Accreditation of Academic and Vocational Qualifications.
+He is the Chairperson of Membership Subcommittee of the Hong Kong Physiotherapy Association, Associate Editor of Hong Kong Physiotherapy Journal, the Vice President of Hong Kong Ergonomics Society, a Specialist of Hong Kong Council for Accreditation of Academic and Vocational Qualifications.

 - Occupational Health and Ergonomics